 : The meta store backend you want to use.--sql-endpoint

-: The target SQL backend endpoint.- Some parameters that required for specified backends.
+: The target SQL backend endpoint.--backend

-: Set topostgres
+: Set to postgres

 .--sql-endpoint

-: Configure in format{host}:{port}
+: Configure in format {host}:{port}

 : Username of SQL backend.--sql-password